Houston, Texas, 1964

 Why was it so difficult to find the ladies’ room?

-Geraldine Brixton knew the answer: The astronaut facilities were set apart from the technicians’ facilities, and since up until now the astronauts had only been male, there were no ladies’ facilities for the lady astronauts.
-But pondering the question gave her something to focus on as she searched the halls of ASD.
+Geri knew the answer: There were no ladies’ facilities for the lady astronauts.
+But pondering the question gave her something to focus on as she searched the halls.

-She poked her head down one hall, scanning the row of doors.
+She poked her head down one, scanning the row of doors.
 None of them looked likely.
-She could use the men’s room reserved for the Perseid Six, but she did not want to come across one of them in the process.
+She could use the men’s room reserved for the Perseid Six, but she didn’t want to come across one of them in the process.
 They were already hostile enough—there was no need to invade more of their territory.

 The male astronauts weren’t the only ones who couldn’t wrap their heads around the idea of female astronauts.
 The other day, one of the engineers asked her to fetch him some coffee.
-She’d been on the cover of Life last week, and he still assumed she was a secretary.
+She’d been on the cover of Life last week, and he still assumed she was there to serve.

-The mistake had angered Mr. Parsons, who’d informed the engineer that she was not—in his words—“a goddamned secretary.”
-While Geri appreciated his motives, she wished Mr. Parsons had never said anything.
+The mistake had angered Parsons, who’d informed the engineer she was not—in his words—“a goddamned secretary.”
+While Geri appreciated his motives, she wished Parsons had never said anything.
 Sometimes—most of the time—it was best to let things go.
-But he had a hair-trigger temper, so she’d kept quiet about all of it.

 She turned down yet another hall, praying this one would be it.
 The doors to her left said “Computing Department.”
 Geri stopped short.
-There was that female computer she’d met the day they’d taken all those pictures—Dr. Eason.
+There was the female computer she’d met the day they’d taken all those pictures: Dr. Eason.
 She ought to know where the ladies’ room was.